DAT254 Health Informatics

 - explaining general principles and challenges of data security, patient safety and ethics related to ICT-based applications and services within health care research

-- applying HL7 FHIR to clinical care examples
+- applying currently accepted interoperability standards (e.g. HL7 FHIR) to clinical care examples

 On successful completion of this course, the student has